Winecfg Tutorial for Beginners

 when WinRAR is installed on Wine, it registers all archieve extensions that it can open.
 After that when you right-click on a compressed file. you will find its name under Open With menu.

-If for whatever reason, you want to suspend this behaviour from Wine, you can untick Manage file associations, and click Apply.
+If for whatever reason, you want to suspend this behavior from Wine, you can unpick Manage file associations, and click Apply.

 Wine manage a few folders like:

 Wine link Desktop to your Linux’s Desktop directory, so desktop shortcuts created by Wine will appear at your desktop directly.
 It also link My Documents directory with your Linux’s Documents directory.
 The other directories are linked to the same directories inside your Home directory.

 Windows requires a certain drive configuration that Wine imitates.
 Most people are familiar with the standard notation of the

 c: drive representing the primary system drive, and